BJTMastermind/Substrate/README.md

 * Level data editing support
 * Edit existing worlds or create new ones
 * Schematic import and export
-* Low-level APIs for NBT reading, writing, and validation
+* High-level APIs for NBT reading, writing, and validation

 Most of the Substrate APIs are fully documented, including a compiled API reference document and XML documentation for Intellisense.
-A number of different example projects are provided in C# and VB.NET.
+A number of different example projects are provided in C#.

-Substrate is compatible with .NET Framework 2.0 or higher and Mono, and should be compatible with any CLI language.
+Substrate is compatible with .NET Core 6.0 or higher, and should be compatible with any CLI language.
 All feedback is welcome: open an Issue.